Clinical Support for Students and Families

 Formal therapy sessions are, of course, an integral part of life at the O-School.
 As a key component of every child’s treatment plan, individual, group and family therapy sessions are provided on an ongoing and consistent basis.
 The approach taken is based on the needs and strengths of the student and the student’s family.
 No one approach is used across all situations.

-Cognitive-behavioral therapy – focuses on correcting thought processes that are inaccurate, negativistic and self-defeating.
+Cognitive-Behavioral Therapy — focuses on changing thought processes that are inaccurate, negativistic and self-defeating.

-Relational therapy – uses the relationship between therapist and child to create opportunities to teach skills and delve into traumatic areas.
+Relational Therapy — uses the relationship between therapist and student to create opportunities to teach skills, explore relationship patterns and delve into traumatic areas.